mskelton/tidi/README.md

 ## TypeScript

-To use Dixie with TypeScript, You'll want to enable the following properties:
+To use tidi with TypeScript, You'll want to enable the following properties:

 ```json
 {